Samorange1/Connect-ESP32-to-Firebase-via-GSM/README.md

 - Navigate to `Project Overview` and click `Realtime Database`.
 Then `Create Database`, select a preferable location for your database (doesn’t matter really) and enable `Test mode`.
 - Copy and save the database link (in a format: `https://xxxxx-xxxx-xxxx-xxxx.firebaseio.com/`)
 - Proceed onto the `Project Settings` and under `Service Accounts` click `Database secrets` show and copy the `API KEY`.
 This is required for authentication in sending and extracting the data.
--   and add the PHP script.
-This creates a PHP server that accepts a `HTTP POST` request  and sends the data to Firebase.
 -  Create an account on Website hosting platform.
-After signing up and setting a website, go to the folder `public.html` in the File manager and upload the files from the `PHP server folder`.
+After signing up and setting a website, go to the folder `public.html` in the File manager and upload the files from the `PHP server` folder.
 This creates a PHP server that accepts an `HTTP POST` request  and sends the data to Firebase.
      > **NOTE: Do not upload the folder, just the files inside it.**
 -  Make the necessary changes in the `upload.php` file to add the details of the database link (`DEFAULT_URL`)and the API key (`DEFAULT_TOKEN`).
 Also, keep in mind the structure of the database the `$DEFAULT PATH` defines the variable under which the database will record the value.
 You can add additional paths by adding `/<variable_name>`.
 -  Create an Arduino script and copy the provided code.
 Do not forget to add the necessary details as indicated in the script.